-There are a number of different medical terms that can be used to describe specific types of CHL.
+Many different medical terms can be used to describe specific types of CHL.
 If the condition only presents on one side of the patient, it is known as unilateral conductive hearing loss.
-If it presents on both sides it is known as bilateral conductive hearing loss.
+If it presents on both sides, it is known as bilateral conductive hearing loss.
 CHL can range in severity from mild to moderate, severe, profound or even total.

 The most pronounced symptom of CHL is almost always a decreased ability to hear sounds, especially faint sounds.
 Other commonly reported signs and symptoms of CHL include the perception of your voice as sounding unusual and a sensation of pain or pressure in one or both ears.
 It is difficult, if not nearly impossible, to differentiate CHL from other types of hearing loss without professional testing.
 If you notice any of these signs or symptoms of possible CHL, be sure to schedule a free hearing exam with a Miracle-Ear hearing specialist today.

 The causes of CHL are usually ones that affect the physical structure of the outer or middle ear.
 Conditions such as a tumor in the ear canal, a perforated eardrum or fluid buildup can all result in a CHL.
-There are numerous possible causes of CHL, as any condition that results in difficulty conducting sound waves could be the culprit.
+Any condition that results in difficulty conducting sound waves could be the culprit of CHL.

 One common cause of CHL is the collection of earwax or other blockage to the ear canal by a foreign body.
 Thankfully, these types of conditions can usually be remedied without great effort.